openpsychotherapy/behavioral-activation/README.md

 The language should now be available to the application.
 If you want to try it out yourself check out the Building section above on how to build a Development build.

 To include the translation with the published version of the application push your changes to its own branch and create a pull request for others to review.
-When the pull request has been approve a developer will merge your changes into the main branch and will be included with the next publishing build of the application.
+When the pull request has been approved a developer will merge your changes into the main branch and the translation will be included with the next publishing build of the application.

 Thank you for your contribution!